dinhhuy258/vintellij/README.md

   ```
     VintellijEnableAutoRefreshFile
   ```
 - `vintellij#HealthCheck()`: check if the plugin server is working or not.
 This method will be called automatically each time the java/kotlin buffer is loaded.
-If you want to disable it, set variable `g:vintellij_health_check_on_load` to 0.
+If you want to disable it, set variable `g:vintellij_health_check_on_load` to 0 (default: 0).

   To disable auto health check, use the command
   ```